We offer group work and one-to-one support for young people who are experiencing domestic abuse.

 - Are displaying harmful behaviour in their relationships

 STREET offers 1:1 support and evidence-based group programmes CRUSH & The Recovery Toolkit.

-To refer a young person please download the referral form and email securely to email@example.com
+To refer a young person, please complete the online referral form.

 Referrals to STREET Gloucestershire will be assessed by the team and allocated to the most appropriate type of support.

 Referrals through this route will guarantee contact is made with the parent/carer or young person within 10 working days.

 For questions about the service or to discuss a referral in detail, you can also call our information and message line: 01452 726 584.

 This programme has been developed by GDASS as a series of workshops that can be delivered to schools, youth groups, and community groups.
 The programme is aimed at those starting to embark on relationships.
 It works with groups of young people to identify abusive tactics and understand the differences between healthy and abusive relationships.
 These sessions can also be delivered as assemblies.
 This programme has been designed to run alongside the work already being delivered by schools in their PSHE sessions.
 It is intended to build upon, and compliment, what is already being taught in these classes.